petrdoubek/gphoto-desc-upload/README.md

 file2.jpg   description of second file
 ```

 The script simulates user actions (browsing the photos and adding descriptions) using Selenium Webdriver.
-It is dependent on certain elements in Google webpage, their names, classes etc. Thus it is fragile, changes made by Google can break it.
+It is dependent on certain elements in Google webpage, their names, classes etc. Changes made by Google can break it.

+Stable internet connection is required, the script is not designed to recover from lost connection.

 ## Installation